-- Grants and contracts, noncapital received as operating revenues are primarily those funds received from Federal and State sources and used in instructional programs (e.g., Student Success and Strong Workforce Initiative-related programs).
-Similar to the prior year, as a result of the pandemic, we continued to see increased Federal funding from the U.S. Department of Education to provide supplementary assistance to the District to assist with providing a continuity of education.
-Pages 72 through 75 of the supplementary information section of this report provide a complete listing of Federal and State noncapital grants and contracts. - Auxiliary sales are primarily related to the sale of merchandise in the Bookstores located at Fullerton College and North Orange Continuing Education.
-In 2021-22, these services were contracted out and the bookstores were phased out during the year, with the remaining bookstore inventory being sold to the contracting agency. - Salaries and benefits comprise 59% of total operating expenses from a District-wide full-accrual perspective.
+- June 30, 2023 - Grants and contracts, noncapital received as operating revenues are primarily those funds received from Federal and State sources and used in instructional programs (e.g., Student Success and Strong Workforce Initiative-related programs).
+With the declared end of the pandemic, the various supplementary pandemic-related Federal funds provided to Districts to assist students and colleges with providing a continuity of education have been ending.
+Spending on these programs continues to complete, with no additional new funding.
+Pages 76 through 80 of the supplementary information section of this report provide a complete listing of Federal and State noncapital grants and contracts. - Auxiliary sales are for commissions from vendor contracts for bookstores, food services and vending machines at the campuses. - Salaries and benefits comprise 63% of total operating expenses from a District-wide full-accrual perspective.
 In other words, these amounts include the activity from all District funds, not just the General Fund.
 Consequently, this percentage is lower than normally discussed when talking about the percentage of salaries as compared to total expenses since it is computed using all Capital Outlay and Bond Fund expenditures that are primarily capital outlay expenditures.
-Salaries and benefits in the General Fund make up 84.5% of total General Fund expenses as reflected on page 101 of this report.
-Academic salaries increased by \$2.2 million and classified salaries increased by \$6.5 million, which is attributable to the settled salary increases and stipend payments in 2021-2022 as well as vacation payouts during the year.
-Benefit costs increased by \$6.1 million, in line with this activity, as well as increases in pension expense by \$46.4 million resulting in a net overall decrease to the reported amounts.
-See Note 11 for more information on pension-related activity. - Other operating expenses consist of supplies, insurance, utilities, depreciation expense, other services, and capital outlay items below the capitalization threshold.
+Salaries and benefits in the General Fund make up 84.7% of total General Fund expenses as reflected on page 106 of this report (exclusive of student financial aid, net transfers out, and other net uses).
+Academic salaries increased by \$6.2 million and classified salaries increased by \$1.4 million, which is attributable to the settled salary increases and one-time payments in 2022-2023.
+Benefit costs increased by \$9.6 million, in line with this activity, as well as increases in pension expense rates and increased benefit costs overall.
+See Note 11 for more information on pension-related activity. - Other operating expenses consist of supplies, insurance, utilities, depreciation and amortization expense, other services, and capital outlay items below the capitalization threshold.
 The increase in this area is primarily the result of increased expenditures for capital outlay activities responding to the instructional needs of returning to on-campus instruction as well as maintaining hybrid solutions. - Student financial aid is made up of financial assistance payments made to students as part of the Student Financial Aid cluster of programs. - The operating loss reported on the Statement of Revenues, Expenses, and Changes in Net Position is related to the reporting requirements of GASB Statement No. 35 that identify transactions as either exchange or non-exchange.
 If a transaction is considered an exchange transaction, then the revenue is considered operating revenue.
 Conversely, if a transaction is deemed a non-exchange transaction, then the revenue is considered nonoperating revenue.
 In our case, the revenues received from the State of California as apportionment and from local property taxes are deemed non-exchange transactions and consequently, nonoperating revenues.
 Every community college district within the State of California will have a large operating loss due to this required reporting presentation.